afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

 You can calculate experimental ddG from Ki (_constant of inhibition_) using the following formula:
 $$\Delta G^\circ = -RT \ln K$$

+### Comparing ddG with experimental data:
+So far all we have done is find a theorical value for ddG between several pairs of  ligands.
+However, this result alone is not good enough since is based on docking poses carried out with very optial conditions.
+Thus, the real binding mode of the ligands may vary.
+That raises the need for comparing Theorical ddG with Experimental ddG.
+If both look similar.
+There's several ways to calculate ddG from experimental data, the one covered here will be from using Ki (_constant of inhibition_).

+Let's see first what is the general formula for calculating dG:
+ ΔG° = -RT ln K
+Where:
+_R_ is the gas constant with a value of 8.314 J 8.314 J K-1mol-1 T

+T is the temperature of the reaction in Kelvin.

+ΔG°

+It is important to realise that we are talking about standard free energy change here - NOT the free energy change at whatever temperature the reaction was carried out.
+ - The Cheng-Prusoff equation is Ki =  IC50/(1+ [S]/Km)
+Ki = the inhibitory constant, defined as the equilibrium concentration of an inhibitory ligand when 50% of the receptor sites are occupied if no competing substrate is present.

+IC50 = The concentration at which the inhibitory ligand displaces 50% of the substrate.

+[S] = The concentration of the substrate used in the binding assay.

+Km = the affinity constant of the substrate, defined as the equilibrium concentration that results in substrate occupying 50% of the receptor sites in the absence of competitio

 #### How to Use collect_dG.py
 `collect_dG.py` is a python script that allows you to call analyze_FEP.py for different folders (usually 1.protein/FEP_pair and 2.water/FEP_pair) with a single command  and stores the results in different .csv files so it's easier to work with the results later on.

 To use collect_dG.py, you need to provide at least 4 arguments when calling it on the command line: